12 Tips for Living in Quebec City, Canada

 Locals embrace winter.
 Carnaval de Quebec (aka Winter Carnival) is a long-running carnival that starts in late January or early February and lasts about 10 days.
 Au 1884 is a toboggan slide situated on the Dufferin Terrace next to the Chateau Frontenac that is open all winter.
 There are skating rinks at Place d'Youville, Plains of Abraham and a number of other locations.
 Ice hockey, figure skating, downhill and cross-country skiing, snowboarding, sledding, ice fishing and snow shoeing are all very popular in the Quebec City area.

 Residency and Visa Requirements

 There are a number of ways to legally immigrate to Canada: as a skilled worker, entrepreneur, self-employed person and several other options.
 You may also be eligible to study in Canada,

 According to US Overseas Security Advisory Council, "In general, street crime throughout Canada can best be categorized as below or at U.S. levels for comparable metropolitan areas.
 That being said, Quebec City has one of the lowest crime rates of any city the province of Quebec.
 There is no evidence to suggest that Americans are specifically targeted for any criminal activity in Quebec City."

 Moving to Canada

 Moving to Canada soon?
 Crown Relocations owns and operates over 207 facilities in almost 54 countries.
 Their global network means they're unique in the relocations business and they're able to use Crown crews and vehicles wherever possible.
-Get a quote online by May 25, 2019 and you'll be entered to win 1 of 5 Amazon $250* gift cards.
+Get a quote online today.